Skip to main content Skip to accessibility

 Claiming tax deductible employment expenses

-You can claim expenses against your employment income if they're work related (wholly and exclusively for the purposes of your employment) and you have to pay for them yourself.
+You can claim expenses against your employment income if they're work related and you have to pay for them yourself.
+Work related means that they're wholly and exclusively for the purposes of your employment.

-If you're claiming the actual cost you'll need to keep the receipts.
+If you're not making a flat rate deduction and you're claiming the actual cost you'll need to keep the receipts.

 Allowable expenses